Home » About FASD

 What is FASD?

-The term FASD is not meant for use as a clinical diagnosis, but rather to refer to the range of effects that can happen to a person whose mother drank alcohol during pregnancy.
+The term FASD is not meant for use as a clinical diagnosis, but rather to refer to the range of effects that can happen to a person whose mother consumed alcohol

 Cause and Prevention: How Does FASD Happen?